molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 This is meant to encourage you.
 Getting started with testing is hard, but it gets easier and easier with more practice.
 The goal of this guide is to empower you to write tests on a daily basis that cover the important features of your Angular application.

+## Target audience

+TODO
+Build apps with Angular
+Angular knowledge
+Assuming you came in contact with most concepts: Module, Component, Service, Input, Output, Directive, Pipe TypeScript everything not testing refer to the official documentation

 ## Terminology

 Before we dive in, a quick note regarding the technical terms.

 Some words have a special meaning in the context of Angular.
 In the broader JavaScript context, they have plenty other meanings.
-This guide tries to distinguish between these meanings by using a different case.
+This guide tries to distinguish between these meanings by using a different letter case.

 When referring to core Angular concepts, this guide uses **upper case**: _Module, Component, Service, Input, Output, Directive, Pipe_ etc.

-When using these terms in the common sense, this guide uses **lower case**: _module, component, service, input, output_ etc.
+When using these terms in the general sense, this guide uses **lower case**: _module, component, service, input, output_ etc.

-## Target audience

-TODO

 ## Testing principles